lagerratrobe/lagerratrobe.github.io/_posts/2021-9-11-First-Post.md

 So far, it looks like Jekyll meets all of these requirements, but we'll see how it goes.
 Thanks to [Barry Clark's](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) post from 2014 for getting this going.

+### Adding posts:

-NOTE: Adding posts can be accomplished by simply adding markdown docs into the site.
+Simply add markdown docs into the site.
 GitHub will automatically take care of building the Jekyll site and posting it in your github.io page.

 ```
 .